1ST Trimester ~ Less than 14 weeks, 0 days

 - Inhibin A, another hormone made by the placenta

 Results of the quad screen indicate your risk of carrying a baby who has certain developmental or chromosomal conditions, such as spina bifida or Down syndrome not whether your baby actually has these conditions.

 Amniocentesis - (also referred to as amniotic fluid test or AFT) is a medical procedure used in prenatal diagnosis of chromosomal abnormalities and fetal infections, in which a small amount of amniotic fluid, which contains fetal tissues, is sampled from the amnion or amniotic sac surrounding a developing fetus, and the fetal DNA is examined for genetic abnormalities.

 Safe Medications During Pregnancy

 You may use this as a guideline for medications safe to use during your pregnancy.
-Please call the office if your symptoms persist or if you have a fever over 100.4 degrees.
+Please call the office or contact us if your symptoms persist or if you have a fever over 100.4 degrees.